VerisimilitudeX/VerisimilitudeX/README.md

 <h2 align-"left">About Me</h2>

-Hi, I'm Piyush Acharya, the founder of DNAnalyzer, Vice President of Interlake Programming Club, and an Organizer at HackPNW!
+Hi, I'm Piyush Acharya, the founder of DNAnalyzer, President of Interlake Programming Club, and Head Organizer at HackPNW!

 I'm the founder of [DNAnalyzer](https://github.com/VerisimilitudeX/DNAnalyzer), a GitHub #1 Trending platform that revolutionizes ML-powered DNA analysis and makes it accessible to all.
 I'm also an Organizer at [HackPNW](https://github.com/HackPNW) (Washington's largest high school hackathon), President of [Interlake Programming Club](https://www.interlakeprogrammingclub.com/), and a researcher at the University of Victoria, where I apply machine learning techniques to machine learning, knowledge graphs, and epigenetics.